By Myanmar specialist Alex

 Kyaiktiyo Pagoda (the Golden Rock)

-Burma’s sacred mountaintop Buddhist site
+Myanmar’s sacred mountaintop Buddhist site

-The Kyaiktiyo Pagoda, or Golden Rock, is revered by Buddhists throughout Burma.
+The Kyaiktiyo Pagoda, or Golden Rock, is revered by Buddhists throughout Myanmar.
 It teeters on the edge of a precipice and they say a single strand of the Buddha’s hair stops it from tumbling.